foliant-docs/foliantcontrib.slate/README.md

         search: true
 ```

-`shards_path`
+`shards`
-:   Path to the shards directory relative to Foliant project dir.
+:   Path to the shards directory relative to Foliant project dir or list of such paths.
 Shards allow you to customize Slate's layout, add scripts etc. More info on shards in the following section.
 Default: `shards`

 `header`
 :   Params to be copied into the beginning of Slate main Markdown file `index.html.md`.
 They allow you to change the title of the website, toggle search and add language tabs.
 More info in [Slate Wiki](https://github.com/lord/slate/wiki).